Help prevent the spread of respiratory diseases like COVID-19 by following simple, time-tested hygiene habits.

-Everyone coming on campus is expected to follow public health guidelines for physical distancing, face coverings, and hygiene, plus the following additional measures:
+Everyone coming on campus is expected to follow public health guidelines.

 - Stay home when you are sick, except to get medical care.